facebook Read About Solar & Lunar Eclipses | Science for Grades 6-8 [Printable]

 How would the Earth-Sun-Moon system change if the Moon’s orbital plane weren’t tilted 5°?

-We would have an increase in the number eclipses we can see because of the orbit of the Moon around Earth.
+We would have an increase in the number of eclipses we can see because of the orbit of the Moon around Earth.

 What would happen during a total solar eclipse if you decreased the size of the Moon?